Ireland's long and winding coastline reveals many magnificent beaches and strands.

 Barley Cove did not look like it does today in the early 1700's.

-Believe it or not, these magnificent sand dunes were created by a tsunami in 1755.
+Believe it or not, these magnificent sand dunes were created by a tsunami in 1755 following the Lisbon earthquake.

-On November 1 that year an earthquake was recorded in Lisbon, Portugal, causing a large tsunami in the Atlantic Ocean which reached all the way to Ireland.
+On November 1 that year an earthquake was recorded in Lisbon, Portugal, causing a large tidal wave in the Atlantic Ocean which reached all the way to Ireland.

 A newspaper in County Cork reported the coastline experienced waves 15 feet tall.